git-town/git-town/website/src/commands/switch.md

 - `DOWN`, `TAB`, `j`: move the selection down
 - `ENTER`, `s`: switch to the selected branch
 - `ESC`: abort the dialog

-The dialog starts at the selected branch, so running `git town switch <ENTER><ENTER>` displays the branch hierarchy, with the active branch highlighted.